 Figure 3 presents the contours of the translational/rotational temperature distribution calculated at the computational domain.
-The translational/rotational temperature reaches a peak of 8,105 K at the configuration nose and determines an appropriated region to dissociation of N_2 and O_2 .
-Along the blunt body, the translational/rotational temperature assumes an approximated value of 6,000 K, what also represents a good value to the dissociation firstly of O_2 and, in second place, of the N_2 .
+The translational/rotational temperature reaches a peak of $8,102~\rm K$ at the configuration nose and determines an appropriated region to dissociation of N_2 and O_2 .
+Along the blunt body, the translational/rotational temperature assumes an approximated value of $6,000~\rm K$, what also represents a good value to the dissociation firstly of O_2 and, in second place, of the N_2 .

 Figure 4 exhibits the contours of the vibrational temperature calculated at the two-dimensional computational domain.
-Its peak reaches a value of 5,417 K and also contributes to the dissociation of N2 and O2, since the employed temperature to the calculation of the forward and backward reaction rates (reaction-rate-control temperature, T{rrc}) in the thermochemical non-equilibrium is equal to $\sqrt{T.T_V}$, the square root of the product between the translational/rotational temperature and the vibrational temperature.
+Its peak reaches a value of 5,415 K and also contributes to the dissociation of N_2 and O_2 , since the employed temperature to the calculation of the forward and backward reaction rates (reaction-rate-control temperature, $T{\rm rrc}$) in the thermochemical non-equilibrium is equal to

+$\sqrt{T.T{\rm V}}$, the square root of the product between the translational/rotational temperature and the vibrational temperature.
 Hence, the effective temperature to the calculation of the chemical phenomena guarantees the couple between the vibrational mode and the dissociation reactions.
-In this configuration nose region, the temperature $T{\rm rrc}$ reaches, in the steady state condition, the approximated value of 6,626 K, guaranteeing that the dissociation phenomena described above occurs.
+In this configuration nose region, the temperature $T{\rm rrc}$ reaches, in the steady state condition, the approximated value of 6,624 K, assuring that the dissociation phenomena described above occurs.
 Good symmetry characteristics are observed.

-Figure 5 shows the mass fraction distribution of the five chemical species under study, namely: N, O, N2, O2 and NO, along the geometry stagnation line or geometry symmetry line.
-As can be observed from this figure, enough dissociation of N2 and O2 occur, with the consequent meaningful increase of N, of NO and of O in the gaseous mixture.
+Figure 5 shows the mass fraction distribution of the seven chemical species under study, namely: N, O, N_2 , O_2 , NO, NO^+ and e^- , along the geometry stagnation line or geometry symmetry line.
+As can be observed from this figure, enough dissociation of N_2 and O_2 occur, with the consequent meaningful increase of N and of NO in the gaseous mixture.
 As mentioned early, this behaviour is expected due to the effective peak temperature reached at the calculation domain.
 The NO presented the biggest absolute increase in its formation, whereas the N presented the biggest relative increase.
+The O has not a meaningful increase due to the formation of the NO+.
+The formation of e- is also discrete.